 - Consultant teaching

 - Problem-based learning

-- Other teaching: this will depend on the nature of the clinical programme of the attachment, but should include outpatient clinic teaching, theatre sessions, endoscopy sessions, and anaesthetics sessions
+Other teaching: this will depend on the nature of the clinical programme of the attachment, but may include outpatient clinic teaching, theatre sessions, endoscopy sessions, and anaesthetics sessions.

 You will spend this year working towards the BSc by undertaking a series of modules and a supervised research project or specialist module in an area of particular scientific/medical interest, leading to one of the degrees below.

 'BSc Medical Sciences with' one of the following:

 - Gastroenterology and Hepatology

 - Humanities, Philosophy and Law

 - Immunity and Infection

 There is a dedicated Pathology unit at the start of the fifth year which covers essential clinical pathology followed by a variety of clinical specialties: